 Think the secret to finding the perfect pair of glasses is knowing your face shape?
 Think again!
 (Although, we will get to that shortly. 😉)

 The overall frame design is actually the most essential component to consider when looking for lenses.
+This is especially true when shopping for transparent eyewear, like your everyday reading glasses.
 The personal features you need to examine in order to determine your ideal frame design are your pupil placement, ear extension, jaw structure, head length and nose width.

 1. Pupil Placement — Use this to determine the top of your frames.
 If your eyes are small or close to the top of the frame, you may want to choose a style that gradually angles up and away (think a very subtle cat-eye).
 This will help to visually expand the eye area.